Jay Triano: Coaching career

 On June 1, 2011, the Raptors announced they would not be picking up the option on Triano's contract, but gave him another position within the organization, the vice-president of pro scouting.

 On August 17, 2012, Triano was named as an assistant coach for the Portland Trail Blazers.
 The following week, Triano was also named head coach of Canada's national team for the second time in his career.

 On July 27, 2016, Triano was hired by the Phoenix Suns as associate head coach.

 On October 22, 2017, after a 0–3 start to the season, including one of the worst losses in Suns history and the worst loss to open up a regular season in league history, Triano was promoted to interim head coach of the Suns after the firing of Earl Watson.
 In his first game as head coach since 2011, Triano guided the team, which had suffered 40-plus-point losses earlier in the year, to leads as much as 22 points before winning 117–115 on October 23, against the Sacramento Kings for their first win of the season.
 On December 26, 2017, Triano became the first foreign-born head coach in NBA history to win 100 games in the league with a 99–97 win over the Memphis Grizzlies.
 However, the Suns finished the season with a 21–58 record under his tenure, and he did not return as head coach after that season.
 On July 2, 2018, Triano was hired by the Charlotte Hornets as an assistant coach.

 On August 12, 2022, Triano was hired by the Sacramento Kings as an assistant coach.
 He was promoted to associate head coach after the 2023–24 season, following the departure of Jordi Fernández, who was hired as head coach of the Brooklyn Nets.
 On May 3, 2025, Triano was fired as the associate head coach of the Kings.

 On June 14, 2025, Triano was added to the Dallas Mavericks' coaching staff under head coach Jason Kidd.
+He left in July 2026.
+The Portland Trail Blazers announced they had hired Triano as assistant coach on September 10, 2026, marking his second stint with the Blazers.
+Triano last served as an assistant coach for Portland from 2012-16.